dcBrian/Reddit/README.md

   <br>
 </h1>

-<h4 align="center">This is a partial Reddit clone made with <a href="https://nextjs.org/" target="_blank">Next.js</a>.<br>The purpose of this project is to showcase my knowledge by reproducing some features of Reddit.
+<h4 align="center">This is a partial Reddit clone made with <a href="https://nextjs.org/" target="_blank">Next.js</a>.<br>The purpose of this project is to showcase my knowledge by reproducing some features of Reddit, but also to get a first experience with GraphQL.
 </h4>

 <p align="center">